 Specific rotation angle

-The specific rotation angle is determined as follows: At known concentration c and length of the sample l, the so-called specific rotation angle of a substance at the wavelength of the light λ and the temperature t can be determined.
-If one measures the angle of rotation α for this solution, then:
+The “specific rotation” is a substance specific property.
+At a given wavelength of light λ and temperature t, that is a constant for each optically active substance.
+With known concentration c and length of the sample l, then the so-called specific rotation angle of a substance at the wavelength of light λ and temperature t, can be determined.